grimme-lab/dxtb/README.rst

 .. code::

-   mamba install black coverage covdefaults pre-commit pylint
+   mamba install black covdefaults coverage mypy pre-commit pylint tox

 With pip, add the option ``-e`` and the development dependencies for installing in development mode.